Configure the VLM#

 Examples include models fuyu8b

-The VSS container image or the Blueprint Helm Chart may need to be modified to use custom VLMs.
+The VSS container image or the Blueprint Helm Chart might need to be modified to use custom VLMs.

 Example: